 Night Sky Telescope Tour

-Join us on our most popular night sky discovery tour.
-This low-intensity tour focuses on discovering the night sky, learning about nocturnal creatures, understanding the importance of dark skies devoid of light pollution, spending time stargazing.
+Join us on our popular Night Sky Discovery Tour.
+This low-intensity tour focuses on discovering the night sky, learning about nocturnal creatures, understanding the importance of dark skies devoid of light pollution, and spending time stargazing.
 This is the only tour we offer that provides the opportunity to stargaze through one of our telescopes, including our brand new digital telescope, the Unistellar eVscope 2!